DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{AudioCaps}

 AudioCaps~(AC)~\cite{audiocaps} is one of the largest audio datasets with hand-crafted captions.
-As a subset of the AudioSet~\cite{audioset}, AudioCaps contains $52,905$ $10$-second audio clips, each sample is matched with a human-annotated caption.
-Taking from original videos on YouTube, AudioCaps contains a variety of classes of audio, including music, Foley sounds~\cite{foley} and human speech.
+As a subset of the AudioSet~\cite{audioset}, AudioCaps contains $52,905$ $10$-second audio clips, and each clip is matched with a human-annotated caption.
+Taking from original videos on YouTube, AudioCaps contains various classes of audio, including music, Foley sounds~\cite{foley}, and human speech.
 Each audio clip has a single caption in the training set and five captions in the test set, where we only apply the first caption of each waveform to the testing data.
-We follow the official dataset split and collect $49,502$ audio clips to construct the training datasets and $928$ clips for building the testing datasets.
+We follow the official dataset split, and build the training set of $49,502$ audio clips and the testing set of $928$ clips.